Explore Jacobite History

 Site of the final battle of the 1689 Rising on 1 May 1690.
 The Jacobite force of 1,500 was surprised in its camps at dawn by a larger government force and forced to flee.
 The Jacobites may have lost up...

 The iconic site of the battle where the Jacobite forces of Prince Charles Edward were totally defeated by the army of the Duke of Cumberland on 16 April 1746.
-1,500 Jacobites were killed and were buried on the battlefield which...
+A key area of the battlefield is owned and managed by...

 In the aftermath of Killiecrankie the victorious Jacobites moved south to attack the government's garrison at Dunkeld on 21 August 1689.
 The Cameronian regiment fortified the cathedral and held them off, although their colonel, William Cleland, was killed and is...